gatewaycash/gateway/modules/docs/docs/api.html.md

 Yes | `APIKey` | An active API key belonging to the merchant Yes | `name` | The name of the new platform
 No | `description` | The platform description (defaults to "New Platform")

+When you create a new platform, the merchant account who's API key was used to send the PUT request will be made the owner of the new platform.
+Until they delegate permission to others, their API key must be used in any request that deals with the commissions or policies of their new platform.

 ## Listing Your Platforms